IRS Forms 8878 and 8879 and Using Electronic Signature for Tax Forms

 Digital, self-service tools from government coming soon

-In addition to helping get tax forms signed and filed in an efficient, timely and safe manner, the DocuSign Agreement Cloud for Financial Services helps create fast, efficient agreement processes for account opening, securing loans, transferring wealth, and more.
+In addition to helping get tax forms signed and filed in an efficient, timely and safe manner, DocuSign helps accountants and tax specialists with fast, efficient agreement processes for LLC formation, confidentiality agreements, POAs and more.